 Being accused of a felony crime can have devastating effects on your life.
 In addition to jail or prison time, being convicted of a felony can prevent you from finding suitable employment or housing, negatively affect your civil liberties, and damage your relationships with your loved ones for years to come.

 Facing a criminal charge on your own is daunting and does not generally lead to the best possible outcome.
-You have the constitutional right to counsel, and you should not hesitate to contact an experienced criminal defense attorney when your future is at stake.
+You have the constitutional right to counsel, and you should not hesitate to contact an experienced Colorado Springs felony crimes attorney when your future is at stake.
 With his track record of success and excellent reputation defending clients, attorney Steven T. Rodemer is an excellent choice for those facing felony charges in Colorado Springs.
 Call today to get started on your case.

 Most states, including Colorado, divide crimes into two categories, felonies and misdemeanors.
 Felony crime in Colorado Springs (and state-wide) are more serious crimes, punishable by state prison terms of one year or more.
 Misdemeanors are less serious crimes, punishable by jail terms of up to 18 months.

 Felony crimes in Colorado are divided into six classes, Class 1, 2, 3, 4, 5, or 6.

 Class 1 felonies are the highest level in Colorado, punishable by life imprisonment or the death penalty.
 (Colo.
 Rev. Stat. § 18-1.3-401.)
 First-degree murder and First Degree Kidnapping are examples of a class 1 felonies.

 Class 2 felonies in Colorado are punishable by 8 to 24 years in prison and a fine of $5,000 to $1,000,000.
 (Colo.
 Rev. Stat. § 18-1.3-401.)
 Attempted 1st Degree Murder and 2nd Degree Murder are examples of class 2 felonies.